terence-lim/financial-data-science/README.md

 ### [FinDS](finds) Python library

-- Support for manipulating structured and unstructured financial data sets, and fitting and testing quant and machine learning models.
+- Support for retrieving and manipulating structured and unstructured financial data sets, and fitting and testing quant and machine learning models.

 ### [Examples](examples) in Python